MrEbabi/Woocommerce-Helper-Functions/add-or-edit-column-in-admin-order-page/README.md

-### Add a new column to or Edit an existing column on Woocommerce Admin Order List Page
+### Add a new column to or Edit an existing column on Woocommerce Admin Order List Page or Edit Preview Section of Orders

 ---